 I have to give it a go.
 I have to start on this mission and see where it takes me.
 If it brings me back to the start, then at least I will have learned some lessons along the way.
 But if it leads me to somewhere that I can’t even imagine yet, well, then it will have all been perfectly worth it.
 Worth the risk, the doubt, the fear.
 So bring it on!
 All of it!

 So I’ll continue to specialise in my Business Portraits and Personal Luxury Confidence Portraits, as I always have.
 I get enormous joy and fulfillment creating portraits & images for people that either impact and improve their business or impact and improve their personal confidence.
 That is the most amazing feeling!!

-After launching my first online course at the beginning of February, I’ve started work on my second course, and although the process of creating online courses is a challenging one, it’s one that I’m most definitely drawn to.
+I launched my first online course – Photography Basics for Bloggers at the beginning of February 2016, followed by my second course – Couple’s Posing System Course, and also my Conscious Confidence Course and although the process of creating online courses is a challenging one, it’s one that I’m most definitely drawn to.
 I love that I can share my knowledge and experience to help not just one person in one place, but many people in many places!!